tacatac/archnosh/README.md

 Furthermore, the packages have so far only been tested on virtual machines with bare minimum installs of early 2017 Archlinux releases, where they *do* work for the most part but tailoring to your system will be necessary.

-**N.B.: Automatic network configuration currently does not work with Archlinux, network interfaces may have to be brought up and configured manually.**
+**N.B.: Automatic network configuration is not currently implemented for Archlinux, network interfaces may have to be brought up and configured manually.**

 *Caveat emptor.*